Singapore Tax Deduction Scheme for Angel Investors

 Application Procedure for AITD Scheme

-- Angel investors who are interested in qualifying under the AITD Scheme must be certified as ‘Approved Investors’ by SPRING Singapore, a national enterprise development agency that administers the AITD Scheme.
-Applicants must submit the following documents and details to SPRING Singapore:
+- Angel investors who are interested in qualifying under the AITD Scheme must be certified as ‘Approved Investors’ by Enterprise Singapore, a national enterprise development agency that administers the AITD Scheme.
+Applicants must submit the following documents and details to the AITD Administrator in Enterprise Singapore:

 - Completed AITD Scheme application form;